View William Cope's Obituary on dentonrc.com and share memories

 Five Children: Laura Herndon and husband Jim, of Broken Arrow, OK, Michael Cope and his wife, Renee, of Azle, TX, Mark Cope and wife, Diana, of Chanute, KS, Susie Juergens and husband, Jim, of Argyle, TX, Steven Cope and wife Aime, of Chanute, KS; 2 brothers: Bob Cope of Justin, TX, Steve Cope, and wife, Ruthie, of Justin, TX; Sister-in-law: Cecile Cope of Justin, TX; 14 Grandchildren and 16 Great-Grandchildren; 2 Nieces and 4 Nephews.

-Family will be having a Celebration of Life Service at Eakin Cemetery, 8358 Eaken Cemetery Road, Ponder, Texas, Friday, February 22 at 2pm.
+Family will be having a Celebration of Life Service at DeBerry Funeral Home, 2025 West University, Denton, TX 76201, Friday, February 22 at 2pm.
 Officiating is Pastor Woody Godbey.

 In Lieu of flowers, the family is requesting all donations be made to .